 On February 18, State Police were called to investigate a shooting that happened on I-264 W near the Downtown Tunnel in Portsmouth.
 Authorities say a white Nissan Xterra was traveling west on I-264 when it engaged with another vehicle in a possible altercation and aggressive driving situation.

 The Nissan was reportedly the target of gunfire that wounded its driver, who was taken to Sentara Norfolk General Hospital with life-threatening injuries.
 The victim's current condition is still unknown.

 Court documents provide new insight into the case, saying the victim told police he was shot by the driver of a black Volvo.
 Investigators used information from the Downtown Tunnel toll to trace the car back to Alston and then to Alston's home.

 At his home, investigators didn't find a gun, but court documents say they did find ammunition matching the shell casings found at the scene.
 In addition, they took out a search warrant on Alston's cell phone, which investigators say shows he was in the area at the time of the shooting.

 Police took a photo line-up to the victim, who identified Alston as the shooter with "100% certainty," according to court documents.

 Alston is currently being held in the Portsmouth City Jail.
-He declined an interview request from News 3.
+In March, he declined an interview request from News 3.